shivani26shinde/Research-Papers/README.md

 Description:

 Community detection algorithms traditionally focus only on the network structure, while clustering algorithms mostly consider only node attributes.
-The authors of this paper have developed Communities from Edge Structure and Node Attributes, an accurate and scalable algorithm for detecting overlapping communities in networks with node attributes.
+The authors of this paper, have developed Communities from Edge Structure and Node Attributes, an accurate and scalable algorithm for detecting overlapping communities in networks with node attributes.
+This algorithm models the interaction between the network structure and the node attributes, which leads to more accurate community detection, has a linear runtime in the network size and helps with the interpretation of detected communities by finding relevant node attributes for each community.